For Families

 Palliative care

-Other types of Elderly care services
+Other types of elderly care services

 At Elder, we focus on home care solutions, but it’s useful to understand the full spectrum of elderly care options.
 Depending on your loved one’s health and support needs, care homes, nursing homes, assisted living, or hospice care might be appropriate alternatives that provide care outside the home.